Decentralized Online Regularized Learning Over Random Time-Varying Graphs: Introduction

-At present, the non-regularized decentralized linear regression problems have been widely studied in \cite{kar2011}-\cite{wjx}.
-Xie and Guo \cite{xiesiyu1}-\cite{xiesiyu2} considered the time-varying linear regression with measurement noises, where the cooperative information condition on the conditional expectations of the regression matrices was proposed over a deterministic, undirected and strongly connected graph.
-Chen \emph{et al}. \cite{cheny} proposed a saturated innovation update algorithm for the decentralized estimation under sensor attacks, where the interagent communication is noiseless.
+At present, the non-regularized decentralized linear regression problems have been widely studied in \cite{Akar2011}-\cite{Awjx}.
+Xie and Guo \cite{Axiesiyu1}-\cite{Axiesiyu2} considered the time-varying linear regression with measurement noises, where the cooperative information condition on the conditional expectations of the regression matrices was proposed over a deterministic, undirected and strongly connected graph.
+Chen \emph{et al}. \cite{Acheny} proposed a saturated innovation update algorithm for the decentralized estimation under sensor attacks, where the interagent communication is noiseless.
 They proved that if the communication graph is undirected and fixed, the nodes are locally observable, and the number of attacked nodes is less than half of the total, then all nodes' estimations converge to the unknown true parameter with a polynomial rate.
-Yuan \emph{et al}. \cite{ydm} investigated the decentralized online linear regression problem, where the graph is assumed to be strongly connected and balanced.
-They gave the regret upper bounds.
-Wang \emph{et al}. \cite{wjx} investigated a consensus plus innovation based decentralized linear regression algorithm over random networks with random regression matrices.
-They proved that if the regression matrices and communication graphs satisfy the stochastic spatio-temporal persistence of excitation condition, properly choosing the algorithm gains guarantees the convergence of the estimations of all nodes to the unknown true parameter.
-Some scholars have also considered both measurement and communication noises among nodes, e.g. \cite{kar2012}-\cite{kar20132} and \cite{sahu2016}.
-Kar \emph{et al}. \cite{kar2012}-\cite{kar20132} studied the decentralized parameter estimation algorithms based on consensus plus innovation with measurement and communication noises.
-It is required that the expectations of the regression matrices be known, and the graphs, regression matrices, measurement and communication noises be spatially i.i.d.
-Moreover, Kar \emph{et al}. \cite{kar2012} and Sahu \emph{et al}. \cite{sahu2016} investigated the decentralized estimation algorithms with nonlinear observation models.
+Wang \emph{et al}. \cite{Awjx} investigated a consensus plus innovation based decentralized linear regression algorithm over random networks with random regression matrices.
+Some scholars have also considered both measurement and communication noises among nodes, e.g. \cite{Akar2012}-\cite{Akar20132} and \cite{Asahu2016}.